Canton of St. Gallen

 The canton of St. Gallen or St Gall (Kanton St. Gallen [zaŋkt ˈɡalən]; Chantun Son Gagl; Canton de Saint-Gall; Canton San Gallo) is a canton of Switzerland.
-The capital is St. Gallen.
+Its capital is St. Gallen.

 Located in northeastern Switzerland, the canton has an area of 2026 km2 (5% of Switzerland) and a resident population close to half a million as of 2015 (6% of Switzerland).
 It was formed in 1803 as a conflation of the city of St. Gallen, the territories of the Abbey of St. Gall and various former subject territories of the Old Swiss Confederacy.

 History

 The canton of St. Gallen is an artificial construct of various historical territories, defined by Napoleon Bonaparte in the Act of Mediation in 1803.
 About half of the canton's area corresponds to the acquisitions of the abbey of St. Gallen over centuries.

 The city of St. Gallen became independent of the abbey in 1405.
 At the same time, the abbey lost control of Appenzell.
 Conversely, the Toggenburg was acquired by the Abbey in 1468.
 Both the city and the abbey were associates (Zugewandte Orte) of the Old Swiss Confederacy, but unlike Appenzell never joined as full members.

 The territories at Lake Zürich, Walensee and Rheintal remained independent until 1798.
 In the Helvetic Republic, the northern parts of the modern canton together with Appenzell became the canton of Säntis, while its southern parts together with Glarus became the canton of Linth.